AkshitVadodariya1201/Todo-App-with-Reactjs-Rust/.github/ISSUE_TEMPLATE/Resource_request.md

 ---
-name: ✨ Feature Request
+name: 🔋 Resource Request
-about: "Dream big, share your feature idea, and join the brainstorming squad to shape the future together!"
+about: Level up productivity!
+Share your resource/hardware needs and join the team on its journey.
-title: "✨ "
+title: "🔋 "
-labels: ["type: feature request :sparkles:"]
+labels: ["type: resource request :battery:"]
 projects: []
 assignees:
 ---